 – Tara Energy

 The benefit to giving customers the option to choose their energy supplier is that they decide which retailer meets their requirements.
 The power is in the hands of the consumer.
 It means that if a customer wants to switch suppliers, there is never any disruption in service.
-It also means that consumers can take advantage of fixed or variable plan options and rates.
+It also means that consumers have the opportunity to take advantage of fixed or variable plan options and rates.

 Funded by the U.S Department of energy, Delaware?s State Energy Program is one of the primary sources for promoting energy efficiency.
 It encourages the use of renewable energy, ensures energy security and provides protection to the environment.

 State Energy Program funds are provided to several programs including Delaware Sustainable Energy Utility (SEU) and Evaluation, Measurement and Verification (EM&V).
 SEU was created by the state and is responsible for cultivating sustainable energy initiatives.
 EM&V ensures that SEU and contractors can validate and are accountable for energy savings.

 The program?s overall mission is to ensure the state of Delaware contributes to a sustainable energy process both now and for future generations.

 – In 2012, the U.S Department of the Interior leased a wind farm in Delaware.
 Another wind farm is planned for Rehoboth Beach.